davegill/TWC_VALIDATION/README.md

    - netcdf4-python
    - scipy
    - matplotlib
 3. To try out this system on the NCAR cheyenne environment, there is an `EXAMPLES` directory that has several JSON files that are set up to work specifically on cheyenne.
-This syntax is sufficient for cheyenne.
+The following modules are sufficient to run this validation script on cheyenne.
 ```
+> ml gnu/7.3.0
 > ml python/2.7.13
 > ml numpy
 > ml netcdf4-python